Neosnooker/icy-night-theme/README.md

 + The mark color grolp has two colors of the same hue and saturation under the HSB (HSV) color function, and has a brightness of 50 and 100, respectively.
 + The text color is choosen with an "exponential"-ish decrease/increase in brightness.
 + The rainbowish colors are handcrafted and attempt to be vibrant without appearing overly saturated.
   + Each color has 5 brightness levels.
-The corresponding, increasing (HSB) brightness range for the 5 levels are 50-60, 60-70, 70-80, 80-90, and 90-100.
+Each direct darker descendant has a luminance level of -7 in the HSL color function.

 ## Current colors